sundarigari/LearnK8/certification.md

             periodSeconds: 5
             failureThresholds: 8 # default is 3

-## container logging
+## Container logging
     docker logs -f dockername  # shows the logs for the container kubectl logs -f podname dockername  # shows the logs for the container dockername in the pod: podname

 ## Monitor resource consumption
 CPU, memory
-Open Source: Prometeus, MetricsServer (HeapSter), ElasticStack
+Open Source: Prometheus, MetricsServer (HeapSter), ElasticStack
 proprietary: DataDog, DynaTree

-## MetricsServer
+## MetricsServer (HeapSter is deprecated)
-Gathers metrics from nodes, pods, summarizes them to a in-memory database
-Each node run a kubelet, which is responsible for receiving instructions from kubernetes master node and implement the instructions vis  launching/shutting down pods and containers
+In memory metrics aggregator.
+Gathers metrics from nodes, pods, summarizes them to a in-memory database Each node run an agent called  kubelet, which is responsible for receiving instructions from kubernetes master node and implement the instructions viz  launching/shutting down pods and containers

-cAdvisor also runs on all nodes. responsible for aggregating the metrics of the node and sending to MetS
+cAdvisor is a sub component of kubelet, which also runs on all nodes. cAdvisor is responsible for aggregating the metrics of the node and sending to MetS

     minikube addons enable metrics-server